About mouth ulcers

 Symptoms of mouth ulcers

-These sores can be painful, especially when your child eats salty or spicy foods.
+These sores can be painful, especially when your child eats salty, spicy or sour foods.
 Sometimes your child might even refuse food until the ulcers start to heal.

 If an infection is causing the ulcers, your child might also have a fever.